Leeds, Bradford and Halifax Junction Railway: Laisterdyke to Ardsley

-The LB&HJR obtained a further Act on 10 July 1854 to extend the as-yet unfinished Gildersome branch to Ardsley, where it was to make a junction with the Bradford, Wakefield and Leeds Railway, which was authorised on the same day.
+The LB&HJR obtained a further act of Parliament, the Leeds, Bradford and Halifax Junction Railway Act 1854 (17 & 18 Vict. c. clxii), on 10 July 1854 to extend the as-yet unfinished Gildersome branch to Ardsley, where it was to make a junction with the Bradford, Wakefield and Leeds Railway, which was authorised on the same day.
 The directors were able to travel over the line to Gildersome on 19 August 1856, and the line opened to the public on 20 August 1856; passenger operation was now added to its working arrangements.
 The branch was 5 mi 70 chain in length; there were stations at Dudley Hill, Birkenshaw & Tong, Drighlington & Adwalton, and Gildersome.
 By the end of September five coal trains a day were working from Adwalton coalfield to Bradford.
 Passenger traffic was considered satisfactory considering the small local population.
 Ordinary goods trains started running on 1 May 1857.

 The Gildersome branch curved through almost 180 degrees after leaving Laister Dyke in order to climb to a summit of nearly 700 ft above sea level close to Dudley Hill.
 The authorised extension from Gildersome to Ardsley opened on 10 October 1857, with a single station at Morley, later followed by a Tingley station.
 The new section was 4.5 mi long, and double track.
 It provided an alternative route between Wakefield and Bradford, but was even more heavily graded than the route via Holbeck, with gradients of 1 in 40.
 From 1 December a through carriage from King's Cross to Bradford was diverted over it.